 Before installing your products, confirm that your system has enough free disk space.

-Use the "Perform a Pre-installation Check" (P) menu for the Web-based installer or the - precheck option of the script-based installer to determine whether there is sufficient space.
+Use the Perform a Pre-installation Check (P) menu for the Web-based installer to determine whether there is sufficient space.

-Go to the installation directory and run the installer with the -precheck option.
+Or, go to the installation directory and run the installer with the -precheck option.

 '''

 ./installer -precheck

 '''